kirasanford/PIP-Website-Summer/README.md

 None that I am aware of.

-###Installing
+###Viewing Website

 First, download a zip copy of the file.
-Then, Extract the folder.
+Then, Extract the folder and open index.html with your prefered browser.

 ##Built With